Choral & Vocal Program Faculty and Staff

 Applied Voice (MUS M30G)

-As a professional vocal musician, Mr. Elliott regularly performs in professional and semi-professional ensembles.
-Recent engagements include singing in the Cincinnati Vocal Arts Ensemble, Pacific Chorale, in-studio singing for Warner Brothers Pictures, and performing in contracted choruses in the Los Angeles region for artists such as Andrea Bocelli, Beck, and Zelda Live.
-He has had the privilege to sing under many renowned conductors including Dale Warland, Patrick Quigley, John Alexander, Charles Bruffy, Earl Rivers, Eric Whitacre, Weston Noble, Carl St.Clair, Robert Istad, John Mauceri, Robert Moody, Christoph Campestrini, and Eugene Kohn, among many others.
+As a professional vocal musician, Brandon regularly performs in professional and semi-professional ensembles.
+Recent engagements include singing in the Cincinnati Vocal Arts Ensemble with Craig Hella Johnson, and Pacific Chorale with John Alexander, as well as a variety of contracted ensembles in the Los Angeles region for artists such as Andrea Bocelli, Beck, and Zelda Live.

-Mr. Elliott is a member of the American Choral Directors Association (ACDA) as well as the National Association for Music Education (NAfME), where his writings have been featured in both Tactus and the Music Educators Journal.
-In addition to ACDA and NAfME, he maintains professional memberships with Chorus America, where he currently serves as a research assistant, and Music Association of California Community Colleges (MACCC).
-He earned a Bachelor of Arts degree in Music Education from California State University – Fullerton School of Music, and a Master of Music degree in Choral Conducting at the University of Cincinnati College-Conservatory of Music and a certificate in Music Business Leadership from the Berklee College of Music.
+Brandon is actively involved with Chorus America.
+He served on the Choral Ecosystem Forum panel, and has presented on the topic of arts entrepreneurship at the 2016 and 2017 National Conferences.
+In addition to Chorus America, Brandon is a member of the American Choral Directors Association (ACDA) as well as the National Association for Music Education (NAfME), where his writings have been featured in both Tactus and the Music Educators Journal.
+He also serves as a grant reviewer for a national arts funding organization.
+Brandon maintains memberships with other organizations, including the Recording Academy, California Music Educators Association (CMEA), and Music Association of California Community Colleges (MACCC).
+He earned a Bachelor of Arts degree in Music Education from California State University – Fullerton School of Music, a Master of Music degree in Choral Conducting at the University of Cincinnati College-Conservatory of Music, and a certificate in Music Business Leadership at Berklee College of Music.
+He is currently pursuing a doctorate degree in Organizational Change and Leadership at the University of Southern California.

 Applied Voice (MUS M30G)